-- Patient has at least one of the following: - Purulent drainage from a drain that is placed into the organ/space - for example: closed suction drainage system, open drain, T-tube drain, CT-guided drainage - Organism(s) identified from fluid or tissue in the organ/space by a culture or non-culture based microbiologic testing method - c) An abscess or other evidence of infection involving the organ/space that is detected on gross anatomical or histopathologic exam, or imaging test evidence definitive or equivocal for infection.
+patient has at least one of the following:

-Meets at least one criterion for a specific organ/space infection site listed in Table 3.
-These criteria can be found in the Surveillance Definitions for Specific Types of Infections, Chapter 17
+- purulent drainage from a drain placed into the organ/space (for example, closed suction drainage system, open drain, T-tube drain, CTguided drainage) - organism(s) identified from fluid or tissue in the organ/space by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment (for example, not Active Surveillance Culture/Testing [ASC/AST]) - an abscess or other evidence of infection involving the organ/space detected on: - · gross anatomical exam or - histopathologic exam or - imaging test evidence definitive or equivocal for infection meets at least one criterion for a specific organ/space infection site listed in Table 3.
+These criteria are found in the Surveillance Definitions for Specific Types of Infections (Chapter 17).